SURLY GIVES A DAMN

 Upcoming 2014 SGAD Events ~ Mark your calendars!

 On November 1st from 9:30am - 1:00pm in Katherine Abbott Park, Mahtomedi we (Dangerous Man & Surly) will be looking for a total of 160 volunteers.
 We are NOT messing around.
 We are going to be extracting A LOT of buckthorn out of the park.
 If you want to get your root wrench on, we would love to have you.
-SGAD sign up for this event will be Wednesday, October 1st and will be posted here and on FB.
+After this fun event we will head back to the Surly Brewery taproom for a job well done beer AND you'll get a coupon to visit Dangerous Man for a beer at a later date.

 We issue Surly Gives a Damn (SGAD) work shirts to all volunteers.
 You will receive your shirt at your first project.
 Once you have been issued a Surly Gives A Damn shirt, please wear it to all other SGAD events you volunteer for!